twitter/finagle/finagle-mysql/README.md

 **Results** - finagle-mysql translates packets received from the server into Scala objects.
 Each result object has a relevant decode method that translates the packet(s) into the object according to the protocol.
 Result packets can be distinguished by their first byte.
 Some result packets denote the start of a longer transmission and need to be defragged by the decoder.

+ResultSets are returned from the server for queries that return Rows.
+A Row can be String encoded or Binary encoded depending on the Request used to execute the query.
+For example, a QueryRequest uses the String protocol and a PreparedStatement (PrepareRequest, ExecuteRequest, CloseRequest) uses the binary protocol.

     * codec/Endec.scala, protocol/{Result.scala, ResultSet.scala, PreparedStatement.scala}

+**Value** - finagle-mysql provides a Value ADT that can represent all values returned from MySQL.
+However, this does not include logic to decode every data type.
+For unsupported values finagle-mysql will return a RawStringValue and RawBinaryValue for the String and Binary protocols, respectively.
+Other note worthy Value objects include NullValue and EmptyValue.

+    * protocol/Value.scala

-**Buffers** - The BufferReader and BufferWriter class provide convenient methods for reading/writing common data types exchanged between the client/server.
-Note, data exchanged between the client/server is encoded in little-endian byte order.
+**Buffers** - The BufferReader and BufferWriter interfaces provide convenient methods for reading/writing primitive data types exchanged between the client/server.
+This includes all primitive numeric types and strings (null-terminated and length coded).
+All Buffer methods are side-effecting, that is, each call to a read*/write* method will increase the current read and write position.
+Note, the data exchanged between the client/server is encoded in little-endian byte order.

     * protocol/Buffer.scala